sufangmu/sufangmu.github.io/docs/english/NCE/NCE2.md

 He explained that his diet was so strict(严格的) that he had to reward(奖励) himself occasionally(偶尔).
 Then he showed me the contents of the parcel.
 It contained five large bars of chocolate and three bags of sweets!

+### Expressions

+- go on a diet = be on a diet
+- forbid sb. to do sth.
+- a be strict with b  a对b严格
+- First of all,...
+- write out a long list of ...
+- pay sb. a visit ring the bell
+- was not surprised to see that...
+- It was obvious that ...